marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-23-resource-gh-pages.md

 On this page, you’ll find a curated set of links about **GitHub Pages**, **Jekyll**, and **Markdown**.

-These resources have been tested and used while building, reviewing, and editing this website (among other projects).
+These resources have been tested and used while building, reviewing, and editing this website - among other projects.

+I’ll keep updating this page as I discover and test new resources.
+Stay tuned! 💡

 ---